Philosophy and Religion, Part 7

 This makes Smith’s work ideal as a means of introducing to this course a set of propositions about the work of Marx, Engels and their successors, and asking whether their ideas have stayed on track, or whether they have been reversed, or overturned, by those who have claimed to be their carriers down the years.

 We may quickly get close to the heart of the matter by first looking at Smith’s talk on “The Communist Manifesto After 150 Years” (attached, and linked below), and in particular at the section headed “The Subject of History”.
-In this section, the daily practice of communists (“to educate, organise and mobilise”) comes together with the most profound depths of philosophy.
+In this section, the daily practice of communists (“to educate, organise and mobilise”) coincides with the most profound depths of philosophy.
 It begins:

 “Marx's problem was to discover the possibility for humanity, individually and collectively, to take conscious charge of its own life, and to find this possibility within bourgeois society.
 Communism would mean that humans would cease to be prisoners of their social relations, and begin purposively to make their own history.
 In other words, we should cease to be mere objects and start to live as subjects.”